-When an optional gas inlet is fitted, there is a label near the inlet saying "INERT GAS ONLY".
-In practice, inert or oxidising gases may be used, but not combustible or toxic gases.
+When an optional gas inlet is fitted there is a label near the inlet saying "INERT GAS ONLY".

 The chamber is not gas tight, the gas usage may be high and the chamber is always likely to contain some air.
 Residual oxygen of approximately 1% to 2% is to be expected.